newfontherock/WordShare/README.md

 # To Do:

-1) The animation of the word after the user wins.
-2) The multiplayer part.
+1) The multiplayer part.
 Right now, it's Wordle with a slightly different color scheme.